bilowik/sss-rs/README.md

 		- One way to do this would be to take the hash of the first N bytes of the secret and place it at		   the end of the secret.
 The chances of incorrect reconstruction leading to the first N bytes hashing to the incorrectly reconstructed hash placed at the end would be astronomically low.
-	- While working with individual bytes makes things much easier, it would be far more efficient to work with larger chunks of data, the prime would just need to be checked to be greater than the max of the given data size.
+	- While working with individual bytes makes things much easier, it would be far more efficient to work with larger chunks of data.